Mobile

 Texting is the preferred method of communication for most Americans, which is giving rise to Texting as a Service (TaaS) for businesses to provide more efficient services.

-For Americans under 50, texting is the most frequently used form of communication, according to Gallup Poll.
+For Americans under 50, texting is the most frequently used form of communication, according to a Gallup Poll.

 To keep up with this trend, businesses and government agencies are expanding their services to include texting services.
 In the US, Text-to-911 is being implemented by the Federal Communications Commission (FCC), and the FCC has begun encouraging emergency call centers “to begin accepting texts as text providers develop text-to-911 capability.”